Africana Studies Program

 Africana Studies is generally defined as a study of the historical and cultural experiences of African peoples from a variety of academic disciplines.
 The discipline emerged in the 1960s on the campuses of U.S. colleges and universities to reinforce the need to add courses that dealt specifically with the history and culture of African Americans to the curriculum.
 Today, Africana Studies emphasizes the fact that the African American experience cannot be understood in isolation but in relation to the experiences of the other peoples of African descent in the Diaspora.
 The major in Africana Studies at Fresno State is designed to provide an epistemological basis for the understanding of the historical, social, political, and cultural reality of African peoples.

-- Professors have backgrounds and expertise in African and African American Studies, Literature, Ethnic/Cultural Studies, History, Gender Studies, and Criminology.
+- Professors have backgrounds and expertise in African and African American Studies, Literature, Ethnic/Cultural Studies, History, Gender Studies, and Political Science.

 - All professors have published in prestigious national and international peer review academic journals.
 Faculty members are recipients of numerous Awards for Teaching Excellence, Research Grants and Fellowship, and Community Service Awards.